guicheffer/create-an-awesome-spa/README.md

 Please, `make i` or `make install`

 ## How to contribute
-- Run the command `make watch` for watching updates or `make build` to get project assets compiled.
+- Run the command `make watch` for watching updates or `make build` to get project assets compiled. (`make build-prod` should resolve prod dependencies)
 - Commit your changes, then create your pull request

 ## How to run